idvorkin/techdiary/notes/better-security-design.md

 Google, Facebook, Twitter, and Microsoft have excellent single sign on solutions.

 **SSO vs Identity**
-Sign can be orthogianl to identity.
+Sign can be orthogonal to identity.
 For example, multiple SSO services can provide the same identity.
 For example, FB can be configured to provide a google e-mail identity, just as google does.
-Users can register multilple SSO services for the same identity - which is ideal in the case of service providers avoiding dependance on a single SSO provider.
+Users can register multiple SSO services for the same identity - which is ideal in the case of service providers avoiding dependence on a single SSO provider.

 **Why doesn’t everyone use SSO?**
 I suspect a few things, many of which I disagree with.